ViscousTests/website/content/docs/software-dev/choosing-a-language.md

 less-featureful Python), which is built into the Godot Game Engine.
 Another example is Javascript, which has tons and tons of libraries.

+**Productivity?**  This is really hard to measure, but there have been [some attempts](https://www.reddit.com/r/ProgrammingLanguages/comments/17mim5r/programming_language_paradigm_productivity/).

 This is a cool way to directly compare the look and feel of different languages: http://www.rosettacode.org/wiki/Rosetta_Code.